 Salt-based Ion Exchange

 Ion exchange water softeners are the most common choice for a household.
-The hard water passes through a tank that is filled with negatively charged particles, or sodium ions, which attract the positively charged particles, such as calcium, iron, and magnesium.
+The hard water passes through a tank filled with negatively charged particles, or sodium ions, which attract the positively charged particles, such as calcium, iron, and magnesium.
 By catching these minerals, the remaining ‘softened’ water exits the system and is available for human consumption or use in the home.

 The downside to this unit is that the softened water contains some sodium.
-Whilst the amount is negligible for most humans (unless, perhaps, you are on a severely restricted sodium intake diet), it can be harmful to plants, especially if it’s allowed to build up in the soil over time without proper flushing through.
-It dehydrates your plants and flowers and causes soil degradation for the long term.
+While the amount is negligible for most humans (unless, perhaps, you are on a severely restricted sodium intake diet), it can be harmful to plants, especially if it’s allowed to build up in the soil over time without proper flushing through.
+It dehydrates your plants and flowers and causes soil degradation in the long term.
 So, if you don’t live in an area with heavy and frequent rainfall to flush the salt out, it’s best to avoid using this type of softened water in your garden.

 Potassium-based Ion Exchange

 This kind of water softener works in a very similar way to the salt-based softener, except it utilizes potassium chloride in place of sodium.
 Many people prefer this option because, unlike with salt, our modern-day diets mean that we often don’t get enough potassium—and it’s an essential mineral for healthy human functioning.

 Potassium-based softeners are also more environmentally friendly, as plants use potassium to move nutrients, carbohydrates, and water through their tissues.
 It plays an essential role in plant development.
 And, because the plants absorb the potassium-rich wastewater, it doesn’t run off and pollute the surrounding environment as sodium water does.
 For these reasons, potassium-based ion exchange water softeners are a favorite among the gardening crowd.